Jang Dong-hyeok

-Jang Dong-hyeok (born 2 June 1969) is a South Korean politician who serves as the leader of the People Power Party from August 2025.
-He has served as a member of the National Assembly since 2020, representing Boryeong·Seocheon.
+Jang Dong-hyeok (born 2 June 1969) is a South Korean politician who has served as the leader of the People Power Party since 2025.
+He has served as a member of the National Assembly since 2020, representing Boryeong–Seocheon.

 He was once considered 'Pro-Han'.
-During 2024 South Korean martial law crisis and Impeachment of Yoon Suk Yeol, however, he opposed the impeachment of Yoon.
+During the 2024 South Korean martial law crisis and impeachment of Yoon Suk Yeol, however, he opposed the impeachment of Yoon.

 In August 2025, he was elected as the 4th leader of the People Power Party and simultaneously assumed the position of chairman of the Yeouido Institute.
+Under his leadership, the party suffered major losses in the 2026 local elections, but maintained control of Seoul.